UPDATED 6th July 2020

 - Why would the government voluntarily advertise a fatal flaw in its case when the Judge (who was reserved to hear each and every case) had just indicated the likelihood that he would find in the government’s favour and that fines should be negotiated and paid?

 The reality is that the government’s excuse for dropping the cases was just that, an ‘excuse’.
-The truth is that internet evidence is perfectly admissible in court proceedings, provided it is in the public domain.
+The truth is that internet evidence is perfectly admissible in court proceedings, provided it is already in the public domain.
 The above Madrid case simply highlighted how and when additional evidence might be required in support.

 Instead, by performing the said U-Turn, the government has created a situation where the sole agency law technically stays in force (albeit completely unenforceable).
-Fear and uncertainty continues and many owners are either too scared to rent, or feel they have to keep a very low profile, affecting their ability to maximise their rentals.
+Fear and uncertainty continues and many owners are either too scared to rent, or feel they have to keep a very low profile, affecting their ability to maximise their rental income.

 The few remaining appeal cases based largely on non-internet evidence have since been proceeding to court.
 Whilst there are no published cases available at the time of writing, we understand that each and every such case that has been heard has been kicked out by highly critical Judges and the fines cancelled.